 If Chaperones are recruited and trained for a specific event/testing mission, the re-accreditation component does not apply.
-If those same Chaperones are used again at a later time or future event, they are trained and accredited each time.
+If those same Chaperones are used again later or at a future event, they are trained and accredited each time.

 SECTION 4: BLOOD COLLECTION OFFICERS